 ALTER INSTANCE RELOAD

-TLS by itself may suffice to reconfigure the SSL
+TLS by itself may suffice to reconfigure the TLS

 context, without changing any system variables.
 Suppose that the